SL1-Simplex: Safe Velocity Regulation of Self-Driving Vehicles in Dynamic and Unforeseen Environments: S -Simplex Architecture Design

-where $f_{1}(x, t )$ is an uncertainty function that represents modeling errors, noise, disturbance, unmodeled forces/torques, etc. The fault dynamics \eqref{fauredyna} indicates that this paper focuses on the class of software and physical failures and unmodeled driving environments, whose influences can be modeled by $f_{1}(x,t)$.
+where $f_{2}(x, t )$ is an uncertainty function that represents modeling errors, noise, disturbance, unmodeled forces/torques, etc. The fault dynamics \eqref{fauredyna} indicates that this paper focuses on the class of software and physical failures, whose influences can be modeled by $f_{2}(x,t)$.

-This section studies the critical components in $\mathcal{L}_{1}$-Simplex architecture, which relies on the following assumption on the uncertainty. \begin{asm} The uncertainties $f_{q}(x,t)$ in \eqref{redyna} and \eqref{fauredyna} are uniformly bounded in time and Lipschitz in $x$ over safety set, i.e., there exist positive $l$ and $b$ such that
+Building on the safe switching control studied in the previous subsection, the remaining S$\mathcal{L}_{1}$-Simplex design relies on the following assumption on the uncertainty. \begin{asm} The uncertainties $f_{q}(x,t)$ in \eqref{redynana}, \eqref{redyna} and \eqref{fauredyna} are uniformly bounded in time and Lipschitz in $x$ over safety set, i.e., there exist positive $l_{q}$ and $b_{q}$ such that

-hold for any $t \geq 0$, and $x_{1} - [\mathbf{w}^\mathrm{r}_{\sigma}, \mathbf{v}^\mathrm{r}_{\sigma}]^{\top}$, $x_{2} - [\mathbf{w}^\mathrm{r}_{\sigma}, \mathbf{v}^\mathrm{r}_{\sigma}]^{\top}$ $\in \bigcup\limits_{\sigma \in \mathbb{U}} {{\Omega_{\sigma}}}$, with $\Omega_{\sigma}$ given in \eqref{nsafetyset}. \end{asm}
+hold for any $t \geq 0$, and $x_{1} - [\mathbf{w}^\mathrm{r}_{\sigma}, \mathbf{v}^\mathrm{r}_{\sigma}]^{\top}$, $x_{2} - [\mathbf{w}^\mathrm{r}_{\sigma}, \mathbf{v}^\mathrm{r}_{\sigma}]^{\top}$ $\in \bigcup\limits_{\sigma \in \mathbb{E}} {{\Omega_{\sigma}}}$, with $\Omega_{\sigma}$ given in \eqref{nsafetyset}. \end{asm}

-In the following subsections, we present the critical components of $\mathcal{L}_{1}$-Simplex in achieving \textbf{Safe Control Objective I} and \textbf{Safe Control Objective II} simultaneously.
+We next present other backbones of S$\mathcal{L}_{1}$-Simplex in achieving Safe Objective \ref{obj1} and Safe Objective \ref{obj2} simultaneously.